EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records: Results

-On the evaluation cohort, the autoregressive baseline required approximately 25 hours (89{,}990 seconds) to generate all trajectories, averaging roughly 6 seconds per patient. \model evaluates a single task across all patients in approximately 30 seconds, or about 20 milliseconds per patient.
-For a single prediction task, this represents a speedup of approximately 3{,}000$\times$.

-Because AR trajectory generation is a one-time cost amortized across tasks, while \model's cost scales linearly with the number of tasks, the effective speedup decreases as more tasks are evaluated simultaneously.
-The breakeven point is approximately 3{,}000 concurrent tasks, far beyond typical clinical workloads.
+Because AR trajectory generation is a one-time cost amortized across tasks while \model's cost scales linearly with the number of tasks, the effective speedup decreases as more tasks are evaluated simultaneously.
+However, given the magnitude of \model's speedup, it would take thousands of simultaneous task predictions for this benefit to begin to favor AR models, a point, far beyond typical clinical workloads.
+Variance-reduced AR estimators \citep{Solo2026-pp} narrow this gap by roughly an order of magnitude (\textasciitilde 10x) but still rely on trajectory generation and as a result remain hundreds of times slower than \model's direct prediction inference.